cagrigsby/panthera_test/_posts/2024-11-14-oscp-goodies.md

 ![](/assets/images/OSCP_Tricks/joking.png){: .responsive-image}

 ## General Advice
+For the most part, you probably know this stuff already, but you really should take it to heart.
+These sections also contain a few different resources that have helped me along the way.

 ### Do The Suggested Labs
 Duh.
 TJ Null list [here](https://docs.google.com/spreadsheets/u/1/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/htmlview), LainKusanagi list [here](https://docs.google.com/spreadsheets/d/18weuz_Eeynr6sXFQ87Cd5F0slOj9Z6rt/edit?gid=487240997#gid=487240997).
 A reddit user named [/u/obeyeater](https://www.reddit.com/r/oscp/comments/1gee7m4/from_zero_to_90_points/) compiled them both into a study tracker [here](https://docs.google.com/spreadsheets/d/1nzEN0G6GzneWCfs6qte6Qqv-i8cV_j6po-tFlZAOx1k/edit?gid=488959887#gid=488959887).
+I wish I'd found it sooner to be honest.
 Make a copy, update it, check your progress.

 How many do you need to do?
 This is impossible to know, and as much as you may want a discrete number, anyone who gives you one is pandering.
 Your background is different from mine; your test will be different from mine.
 I would say do writeups as you go and take note of when you need to look for hints.
 If it's on something not covered by the Exam material, fine.
 If you're needing to search for writeups because you forgot to do something simple or just never got the syntax right, you're probably not ready.

 You need to be able to knock out Proving Grounds Easy machines with no help for sure.
 If you need help on a Medium box, it better be because you had something to learn outside the course material.

 ### Have a Process For Taking Notes
 Notice that I did not say something generic like "take good notes."
 You need a process.
-Maybe this is a no brainer, but I never said this was a post for people with brains.
+Maybe this is a no brainer, but I never said this was a post for people with brains, and it's so, so important.
 I think sometimes I failed at this because I figured I understood something well enough to not need notes, but a couple mistakes with that is too many.
-Look at all the random OSCP gitbooks on the internet, those are from people who prioritized taking notes.
+Look at all the different OSCP gitbooks on the internet, those are from people who prioritized taking notes.
 Look at them, think seriously about the best way for you to emulate them, and then do it.
 Copy mine if you like, again they're [here](https://github.com/pentestpop/OSCP_Vault).
 You can download the repo and open it as a vault in Obsidian.
 Here's a taste:

 ![](/assets/images/OSCP_Tricks/tasty.png){: .responsive-image}